-BUFFALO, N.Y.-- U.S. Attorney William J. Hochul, Jr. announced today that Saul Santana, 26, of Buffalo, N.Y., who was convicted of Racketeering Influenced Corrupt Organizations (RICO) Conspiracy, was sentenced by U.S. District Judge Richard J. Arcara to 324 months in prison.
+BUFFALO, N.Y. -- U.S. Attorney William J. Hochul, Jr. announced today that Michael Hernandez, 24, of Buffalo, N.Y., who was convicted of Racketeering Influenced Corrupt Organizations (RICO) Conspiracy, was sentenced to 57 months in prison by U.S. District Judge Richard J. Arcara.

-Assistant U.S. Attorney Joseph M. Tripi, who handled the case, stated that the defendant was a member of the 10th Street Gang, a criminal enterprise engaged in racketeering activity in Western New York.
-As part of his involvement in the 10th Street Gang, Santana shot and killed rival gang member Anthony Colon on June 26, 2009 in broad daylight.
-In addition, the defendant conspired to distribute cocaine, cocaine base, marijuana, and other controlled substances on the West Side of Buffalo as part of the affairs of the 10th Street Gang.
-Santana also possessed various firearms and guarded 10th Street territory and routinely resorted to violence to ensure that no rival gang members or narcotics dealers encroached upon their territory.
+Assistant U.S. Attorney Joseph M. Tripi, who is handling the case, stated that from 2000 to 2010, the defendant was a member of the 10th Street Gang, a criminal enterprise engaged in racketeering activity.
+As a part of his involvement in the 10th Street Gang, Hernandez arranged the sale of a .38 caliber handgun and an AR-15 semi-automatic rifle between 10th Street Gang members.
+In addition, along with other members and associates of the gang, Hernandez conspired to distribute cocaine, crack cocaine, and other controlled substances on the West Side of Buffalo, New York as a part of the affairs of the 10th Street Gang.

 The sentencing is the culmination of an investigation on the part of the Federal Bureau of Investigation, under the direction of Richard M. Frankel, Acting Special Agent in Charge, the New York State Police, under the direction of Major Michael Cerretto, and the Buffalo Police Department, under the direction of Commissioner Daniel Derenda.